 - Fill the glass bottle with water.

-- Put your thumb over the bottle making sure your finger covers the whole completely and no water drains out when you turn the bottle upside down.
+- Put your thumb over the bottle, making sure no water drains out when you turn the bottle upside down.

-- Push the bottle into the moist soil (or 3-4 inches / 8-10 cm) and move your thumb away as you do so.
+- Push the bottle into the moist, dense soil (or 3-4 inches / 8-10 cm) and move your thumb away as you do so.

 - Make sure the bottle has a secure hold in the pot.